 - Technical Support

-Be that as it may, these points are not concrete but based on what we have tried and tested.
+These points are not concrete but based on what we have tried and tested.
+As previously mentioned we have added a new metric for this year.
 However, this comparison also collates other people’s opinions from testimonials, blog posts, to YouTube reviews.

 Sanity.io offers the pay-as-you-go plan with a free forever plan.
 The free forever plan, amongst other features, has an open-source editing environment hosted on their server and a real-time content database.